unteem/docker-training/exercises/runtime/README.md

  - see the default html page
   - with host port mapping (-p)
   - with container IP (use inspect to get local IP)
- - mount the current index.html instead of the default one (-v)
+ - mount the current index.html instead of the default one (situated in /var/share/nginx/html) (-v)
  - try to reach your peer web server!

 ## Help

-Use the Hub luck:
+Use the Hub luke:

 https://hub.docker.com